Home / Blog / NISM Series 8 Chapter 1: An Introduction to Derivatives

 (c).
 Arbitrageurs: Arbitrageurs make money by exploiting price differences of the same asset in two markets.
 They buy at one price and sell at a different price, and therefore are of immense help to the markets to close the gaps fast.

-Every participant in the derivatives market has his distinct role in it that increases the liquidity and efficiency of it.
+Every participant in the derivatives market has a distinct role in it that increases its liquidity and efficiency of.

 1.5 Types of Derivatives Market: